Knowledge Hub

 ChatGPT has a vast knowledge base, but you need to be aware of the risks associated with relying on it exclusively to produce your terms of business (or indeed any legal documents):

-• The information provided by ChatGPT, or any AI tool may not be up-to-date or accurate, and this could lead to commercial disputes, reputational damage, or litigation.
+• The information provided by ChatGPT, or any other AI tool, may not be up-to-date or accurate, which could lead to commercial disputes, reputational damage, or litigation.

 • The outputs from ChatGPT may not be appropriate or applicable to English and Welsh law or a UK business.

-• ChatGPT’s ability to draft contracts is uncertain and there could be quality assurance issues with its output.
-A document generated using ChatGPT could alarm your customer (or supplier) and could trigger unnecessary negotiations times, and in the worst case, a loss of trust.
+• ChatGPT’s ability to draft contracts is uncertain, and there could be quality assurance issues with its output.
+A document generated using ChatGPT could alarm your customer (or supplier) and trigger unnecessary negotiation times, potentially leading to a loss of trust.

 • ChatGPT may well lack the specialist knowledge and understanding of your business necessary to draft a robust set of terms.